JimHotchkiss/sports-medicine-app/NOTES.md

 [ ] Issue: UpdateTitle running into bug with 'item' undefined

 * For every binding function, a 'location' is store in localstorage and updated with each back-button click
+    * Example - Implant Familiex
+        1. Implant Families
+        2. Cinchlock Families
+        3. Cinchlock Details
+    * Note: Using Localstorage doesn't seem to be working.
+When you update localstorage, it changes the state of the page.
+        * Read some articles on javascript and back button strategies